Because… we all need to stay home now!

 Singing is not enough.
 Let’s boost the activity into a mini-gym!

 Plan a dance party at home with a world playlist.
 Dancing to music helps children to build motor skills; the dance movements allow them to practice body and mind coordination.
-In case you have some musical instruments and party decorations at home, put them up, and make it fun, let the kids burn off energy.
+If you have some musical instruments and party decorations at home, put them up, and make it fun.
+Let the kids burn off energy.

 Travel with Books

 There are so many books that feature different cities and countries around the world.
 These books use a fascinating perspective to tell the story.
-It can be pop up books, children’s books, or travel pictures books.
-Through storybooks, you can exercise your little explorer’s imagination and travel to English Big Ben, Taipei 101, or Amazon rainforest in Brazil.
+It can be pop-up books, children’s books, or travel pictures books.
+Through storybooks, you can exercise your little explorer’s imagination and travel to English Big Ben, Taipei 101, or the Amazon rainforest in Brazil.

 Travel with Maps

-Pull out a map or globe in your home, introduce latitude longitude, equator, continents, some of the vital information on the map.
-If you are a multicultural family like us, point out where grandparents and friends live around the world.
+Pull out a map or globe in your home and start to travel with kids.
+If you are a multicultural family, point out where grandparents and friends live worldwide.
+Traveling with kids through the globe is always a fun way to introduce latitude, longitude, equator, continents, and some of the vital information on the map.
 I highly recommend using those airplanes, cars, trains, or animal toys to facilitate the interactions.
 Be creative and make a storyboard out of it.